 It will fascinate you to read the fact that 67% of online shoppers say that product images are “very crucial” for choosing and buying a product.
-Images appeal to one’s senses, spark emotions, and reinforces a brand’s identity.
+Images appeal to one’s senses, spark emotions, and reinforce a brand’s identity.

 Therefore, it is important that your product photography is done under the right lighting and right setting.
-We also recommend you to use the entire space that Amazon allocates you for adding product photos on a listing.
+We also recommend you to use the entire space that Amazon allocates you for adding product photos to a listing.

 Example of a listing with good product images: